-The Remuneration Committee has checked if the Company has satisfied the obligation of disclosure regarding executive remuneration issues.
+- 3.4.4.3 The Remuneration Committee checked if the Company has satisfied the obligation of disclosure regarding executive remuneration issues.

-3.4.7 The majority of the members of the Remuneration Committee are independent.

-3.5.1 The Board of Directors has disclosed its reasons for merging the Remuneration and the Nomination Committee.
+Yes - 3.4.7 The majority of the members of the Remuneration Committee are independent.
+Yes - 3.5.1 The Board of Directors has disclosed its reasons for merging the Remuneration and the Nomination Committee.

-The Company operates a Remuneration Committee; it does not operate a Nomination Committee.
-See the comments under point 3.3.1 above.
+The Company operates a Remuneration Committee and a Nomination Committee.

-3.5.2 The Board of Directors has performed the tasks of the Nomination and the Remuneration Committee and has issued a statement on its reasons for doing so.
+3.5.2 The Board of Directors performed the tasks of the Nomination Committee and issued a statement on its reasons for doing so.